galsandor2012/elevator-control-system/README.md

 I chose to implement this task using **HTML, CSS, and JavaScript**.
 My goal was to build a simple, functional application that provides quick visual feedback.
 The purpose was not to create a beautiful UI, but to show my **thinking process**, **logical structure**, and **coding style**.

 During the implementation, I applied a **JavaScript-based logic** where:
   *the elevator states are stored in objects,
   *and the events are handled through functions.

 I first created the `index.html` and `styles.css` files, using minimal code in them.
 Then I focused mainly on the `elevator.js` file, which contains the main logic.
-Therefore, in this documentation, I do not describe the HTML and CSS files in detail — only the contents and behavior of `elevator.js`.
+Therefore, in this documentation, I do not describe the HTML and CSS files in detail, only the contents and behavior of `elevator.js`.

 In the `index.html` file, there's a `div` element with the ID `"building"` placed just after the `<h1>` heading.
 This is dynamically populated from the JavaScript code to generate the building layout.